Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 The vast majority of cryptocurrency trading currently still takes place on centralised exchanges (CEXs).
 On these platforms traders are serviced by central intermediaries.

-Whereas CEXs such as Coinbase or Kraken require a great deal of personal information and manage your accounts, making your funds vulnerable to theft, DEXs allow for direct, hassle-free trading, with users responsible for their own funds’ safe-keeping.
+Whereas CEXs such as Coinbase, Binance, or Kraken require a great deal of personal information and manage your accounts, making your funds vulnerable to theft, DEXs allow for direct, hassle-free trading, with users responsible for their own funds’ safe-keeping.

 Also, with approximately one in sixteen Bitcoins having been stolen and an estimated third of millennials invested in cryptocurrencies, decentralising the way we trade is incredibly important to optimise safety.